Bytes and Bits

 ★★★★★

 Great book about javascript!
-Highly recommend.Essential reading for anyone into Books.Couldn't put it down - finished in one sitting!The best Books book I've read this year.Worth every penny - packed with useful insights about Programming.A must-read for JavaScript enthusiasts.
+Highly recommend.Essential reading for anyone into Books.Couldn't put it down - finished in one sitting!The best Books book I've read this year.Worth every penny - packed with useful insights about Web Development & Design.A must-read for javascript enthusiasts.

 ★★★★☆

 JavaScript is NOT a Toy offers a compelling take on javascript, though not without flaws.
-While the treatment of Books is excellent, I found the sections on Books less convincing.
-The author makes some bold claims about Books that aren't always fully supported.
-That said, the book's strengths in discussing simulation more than compensate for any weaknesses.
-Readers looking for javascript will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on simulation, if not the definitive work.
+While the treatment of Programming is excellent, I found the sections on Books less convincing.
+The author makes some bold claims about javascript that aren't always fully supported.
+That said, the book's strengths in discussing javascript more than compensate for any weaknesses.
+Readers looking for JavaScript will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on javascript, if not the definitive work.

 You May Also Like